-In fact, UX design is placing more emphasis on the user’s journey rather than just the devices people use.
-Device-agnostic experiences are designed for interactions across individual technologies, and the rise of smart watches and speakers will make this concept a priority in 2019.
+UX design places more emphasis on the user’s journey rather than just the devices people use.
+Device-agnostic experiences are designed for interactions across individual technologies, and the rise of smartwatches and speakers will make this concept a priority in 2019.

 3. Design Systems

 To keep things consistent across all those devices and experiences, designers will invest more time in developing and maintaining design systems.

 Organizations with large product portfolios or growing design teams will benefit the most from this increased commitment to consistency because a centralized system will return the lost hours they now spend updating outdated elements.

 Even design organizations with fully functioning design systems will invest in creating more sophisticated iterations.
 Systems that automatically push updates made in the system to products are a prominent example.

 4. Content Focus